wireless-nomad/Rev_shell_creator/README.md

 # Rev_shell_creator
-This is a simpel python script to create a varity of reverse shell one liners.
+This is a simple python script to create a varity of reverse shell one liners.